WSMW: Move to adult hits

 In 2005, the station added songs from the variety hits genre and held an online vote to see in the station should keep its Hot AC format or change to Adult Hits (even though at the time, the owners were planning to change it anyway.)
 Perhaps not surprisingly, Adult Hits won, with the station changing its call sign to WSMW and joining the list of stations embracing the format by introducing "Simon" to the market, not unlike the Jack FM format that was popular in many cities.
 The name "Simon" is a reference to the children's game "Simon Says", where Simon gets to say whatever songs he would like to hear from the music library.

 The station later added a morning show hosted by Jeff Wicker, voted "best Triad radio personality" for 2007 on GoTriad.com.
 Wicker's co-hosts were "Skip the Prize Guy" & Carmen Brown.
 Currently, weekdays begin with the "Get Up!
-Show", hosted by Sean Sellers, a native of Henderson, NC, who had been a DJ at WDCG, a top 40 station in the Raleigh market, as well as stops in the Virginia Beach and Washington DC markets, Charley, a native of Washington, IN who started her career at WEND in Charlotte NC, and Matty, a native of NH, whose resume includes WHFS in Washington DC.
+Show", hosted by Sean Sellers, a native of Henderson, North Carolina, who had been a DJ at WDCG, a top 40 station in the Raleigh market, as well as stops in the Virginia Beach and Washington D.C. markets, and Matty, a native of NH, whose resume includes WHFS in Washington DC.
 On several occasions, the "Get Up!
 Show" has started to share the famous and elusive "Secret recipe for million dollar fudge" live on the air, only to have the signal mysteriously overtaken by heavy static or the transmitter shut off.

 The station originally focused on playing music of multiple genres, eras, and styles, from as far back as the 1960s to present.
 In recent times, the station has removed the majority of the newer music and focused mainly on 1970s and 1980s classic hits alongside some 1990s music.

 On February 23, 2022, WSMW added The Bet to its HD3 subchannel.